Anterior Approach to Hip Replacement

-The Anterior Approach in hip replacement surgery allows the surgeon to reach the hip joint from the front of the hip as opposed to the lateral (side) or the posterior (back) approach.
-Doing this allows the surgeon to replace the hip without detaching any muscles.
+Anterior hip replacement is a less invasive approach to hip replacement surgery.
+With this procedure, the surgeon accesses the hip joint from the front (anterior) of the hip, as opposed to the lateral (side) or posterior (back).
+Doing so allows the surgeon to replace the hip without detaching any muscles or tendons.
 This means that the most important muscles needed for hip functioning are untouched, requiring no healing.
-This, in turn, allows the patient to recover much more quickly.

 About the Joint Replacement Center - CPMC, San Francisco

 The Joint Replacement Center is a branch of the Department of Orthopedic Surgery, based in San Francisco, California and treating patients in San Francisco, Marin County, Oakland, and throughout the greater San Francisco Bay Area.
 Our top orthopedic surgeons provide specialized surgical services for treating conditions of the hip, knee and shoulder.
 We consider our surgical team to be among the best surgeons, physicians, nurses, and doctors, working together to provide personalized treatment plans for procedures such as joint replacement, total or partial knee replacement surgery, total or partial hip replacement surgery, shoulder surgery and even elbow surgeries.
 If you are looking to consult with one of the top Bay Area joint, hip, knee, elbow or shoulder surgeons, reach out and make an appointment.
 The first step towards finding the best surgeon for you is an initial consultation.